brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 It's probably doable to come up with wording to properly handle this scenario, ending up with `#3` being invoked, but it seems fairly complicated and we're not even sure that we want to support the `f(B{})` or `f(c)` calls directly to begin with.

 Instead, we propose _not_ to support those calls.
-That is, while member functions with an explicit `this` parameter are considered static member functions, they must still be invoked with an object argument (which can be implied) just like non-static member functions.
+That is, while member functions with an explicit object parameter are considered static member functions, they must still be invoked with a object argument (which can be implied) just like non-static member functions.

 This does come with its own quirk.
-Since a function with an explicit `this` parameter is still a `static` member function, a pointer to it still has function pointer type, which means you can invoke through the function pointer.
+Since a function with an explicit object parameter is still a `static` member function, a pointer to it still has function pointer type, which means you can invoke through the function pointer.
 Just not directly.
 That is:

 ```cpp
 struct B {